LaurenOakley/hello-world/README.md

 New repository I created
 **My Name is Lauren**
 I enjoy:
-  -riding my bike
+  - riding my bike
-  -swimming
+  - swimming
-  -hiking
+  - hiking
-  -and learning to code!
+  - and learning to code!